polkadot-developers/awesome-substrate/README.md

 -[Developer Resources: Awesome Lists](https://codeburst.io/developer-resources-awesome-lists-2c85b45a0216)

-This is the official **Awesome List** for Substrate (Link under Official Resources); it is maintained by the Substrate Developer Hub (Link under Official Resources) team.
+This is the official **Awesome List** for Substrate, it is maintained by the Substrate Developer Hub team.

 ## Contents